 When Jasmin and her parents agreed that she could attend a college that was an airplane ride away from home, they also agreed that Jasmin would get a part-time job to pay for the additional costs of transportation.

 Sarah’s financial aid package included a work-study piece under the US Department of Education’s Federal Work-Study Program.
 Sarah will get a campus job to earn money to help pay for school, and the program will reimburse the college for at least 50% of Sarah’s wages, which increases the number of students the college can hire.

-According to a 2017 study by ABODO based on U.S. Census Bureau data and their survey of 3500 working college students, 52% of undergraduate college students work at least 27 weeks per year.
 So what are the best ways to maximize time spent and earn the most money?
 What are some of the best paying jobs for college students and how do you find them?

 Helping other students academically can be rewarding and comes with flexible hours.
 Tutors usually arrange a regular schedule with clients, so the hours are predictable and outside your class hours.
 If this sounds like something you’d like to do, think broadly about what academic expertise you have to share.

 Peer tutors are college students who help other students in a variety of subjects.
 They often work in a college’s student assistance center or directly for an academic department.
 Other peer tutors offer their services independently on an hourly basis to other students.